Updated on 4/29/21

-Apple recently announced the framework for its AppTrackingTransparency (ATT) feature, a key component of the soon-to-be-released iOS 14.5.
-This privacy update will prompt iPhone and iPad users to opt in or out of data tracking across apps and websites, which could have major implications for retailers advertising across Google.
+Apple’s AppTrackingTransparency (ATT) feature, a key component of iOS 14.5, began rolling out on April 26, 2021.
+This privacy update prompts iPhone and iPad users to opt in or out of data tracking across apps and websites, which can have major implications for retailers advertising across Google.

 “Apple’s ATT changes will reduce visibility into key metrics that show how ads drive conversions (like app installs and sales) and will affect how advertisers value and bid on ad impressions.
 As such, app publishers may see a significant impact to their Google ad revenue on iOS after Apple’s ATT policies take effect.”

-Check out our Keeping Up With Facebook article on how Apple’s iOS 14.5 update will impact retail marketers across Facebook Advertising.
+Check out our Keeping Up With Facebook article on how Apple’s iOS 14.5 update can impact retail marketers across Facebook Advertising.

-To help retail marketers understand how ATT will impact their Google advertising, we have put together the following FAQ with our most up-to-date learnings and findings.
+To help retail marketers understand how ATT is impacting their Google advertising, we have put together the following FAQ with our most up-to-date learnings and findings.
 Please consult the additional Google resources below for more information on how to prepare for the iOS 14.5 update.

 Frequently Asked Questions

 Starting with iOS 14.5, Apple is requiring apps to ask for user permission before using the device’s unique advertising identifier, known at the IDFA.
 The requirement is known as AppTrackingTransparency (ATT).
 The biggest change that ATT brings is that users must opt in to tracking, rather than opt out of tracking.

 iOS app developers who are using the IDFA, such as Google, Facebook, retailers, and many other organizations.